-- It should be noted that Rayburn wasn't always a goofball — when time came for contestants to go for the big jackpots, he toned-down the joking just enough so that all present could concentrate on what was at stake; on Bank, Gene got semi-serious once the Bank Cards were tabulated.
+Gene wasn't always a goofball, of course — when time came for contestants to go for the big money, he toned down the joking just enough so that all present could concentrate on what was at stake.
+On this show, Gene got semi-serious once the Bank Cards were being tabulated.